 Pruning can be done in fall but isn’t really a necessary part of winterizing milkweed plants.
 Whether you cut back your plants in fall or spring is totally up to you.
 Milkweed plants in winter are valued by birds and small animals who use their natural fibers and seed fluff in their nests.
 For this reason, I prefer to cut milkweed back in spring.
 Simply cut last year’s stems back to the ground with clean, sharp pruners.

-Another reason that I prefer to cut milkweed back in spring is so that any seed pods that formed late in the season have time to mature and disperse.
+Another reason I prefer to cut milkweed back in spring is so that any seed pods that formed late in the season have time to mature and disperse.
 Milkweed plants are the only plant that monarch caterpillars eat.
-Sadly, because of man’s heavy use of herbicides, there is a shortage of safe habitats for milkweed and, therefore, a shortage of food for monarch caterpillars.
+Sadly, because of today's heavy use of herbicides, there is a shortage of safe habitats for milkweed and, therefore, a shortage of food for monarch caterpillars.